 Many people have a natural, unexplained fear of donating blood.
-They would rather donate a fortune than give something as simple as blood.
-It is either a fear of getting weak, sick or both.
-Fear is normal, it’s a natural preservation reaction and we are born with it, it is not gained.
+They would instead donate a fortune than give something as simple as blood.
+It is either a fear of getting weak, sick, or both.
+Anxiety is normal, it’s a natural preservation reaction, and we are born with it; it is not gained.

-Gruia saved more than 50 dogs, 3 cats and I also donated blood 10 times now.
-I can guarantee that not once did I experience any side effects or had any health problems because of that.
+Gruia saved more than 50 dogs and 3 cats, and I have donated blood ten times.
+I can guarantee that not once did I experience any side effects or health problems because of that.
 During the blood donation, you don’t get light-headed or sick.
-The normal blood quantity is 450ml, an amount that gets quickly regenerated in 72 hours.
-This is why it is very important to have a rich breakfast before donating blood, drinking enough water and taking care of yourself properly.
-It goes the same for animal donors – they need to be well fed, hydrated and loved.
+The regular blood quantity is 450ml, an amount that gets quickly regenerated in 72 hours.
+This is why it is crucial to have a rich breakfast before donating blood, drink enough water, and care for yourself properly.
+It goes the same for animal donors – they must be well-fed, hydrated, and loved.
 Also, you comforting them during the blood donation process is the closest they can get to the feeling of satisfaction for saving lives.
-Your energy and love are transmitted during the process and I like to think they understand what they are doing.
-There were so many high energy dogs that would be so patient while donating blood; it was as if they understood they needed to stay still for a few minutes.
+Your energy and love are transmitted during the process, and I think they understand what they are doing.
+Many high-energy dogs would be patient while donating blood; it was as if they understood they needed to stay still for a few minutes.
 The blood bank team from Hemopet and CTS can give you more information about the process – do not hesitate to ask.
-There is so much you can do to help, with so little effort.
+There is so much you can do to help with so little effort.

-Coming back to fear – fear is natural, it is good, it helps you stay safe.
+Coming back to fear – fear is natural, it is good, and it helps you stay safe.
 However, fighting your fears can help you become a stronger human being.
 Great experiences and feelings wait for you on the other side of fear!
 Why not try donating blood for the first time?
-You can then share your experience here for other people to see and try to overcome their own fears.
+You can then share your experience here for others to see and try to overcome their fears.